LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab06/Lab6Instructions.md

    - Put at least eight events in separate squares (days).

-   - Alt least one event should use a `rowpan` attribute.
+   - Alt least one event should use a `rowspan` attribute.

      *Note: you can specify the day-of-month numbers as a range in the td that spans multiple rows.
 For example: 15&ndash;17.*